 I stay here slumped over, my right hand holding me steady against the house while the remnants of the pill still burn in my throat.
 After a few minutes, I stand up tall.
 I've grown.
 The antidote.
 Doing what I want, which is always the case.
 He assumed I’d comply; I’m not, and I find satisfaction in that.

-He is returning to Saudi Arabia anyway after the semester, and we haven’t dated that long.
+He is returning to Saudi Arabia after the semester, and we haven’t dated that long.
 Even if we had, I wasn’t about to live in a country where I’d have to cover myself and be under guardianship of a man.
 Even if he stayed in the United States, he would have expectations I couldn’t meet.
 I am grateful to have the choice about the pill and the boy.

 I unlock my front door and walk into my apartment.
-It’s a nice size apartment with an office with French doors, two bedrooms, and one bathroom.
+It’s a nice size apartment.
+It has an office with French doors, two bedrooms, and one bathroom.
 I step onto the stiff carpet.
 My roommate, Jonie, is on the old futon my dad and stepmom gave me watching TV.
 She has been one of my best friends since we were juniors in college.

 “Well, that sucked,” I say.